 Y’all know anything with the word candied is going to be good right?
 Well for me, that’s usually the case.
-So today we are talking about how to make some really GOOD old fashioned candied yams soul food style!
+So today we are talking about how to make some really GOOD Southern candied yams!
 They’re so tender and they’ll literally melt in your mouth.
 I’m getting hungry just thinking about them.

-I should be an expert of candied yams.
-I grew up eating them every holidays.
+I grew up eating them every holiday.
 Despite having them abagillion times, I’m still in love with them.

 I’ve had to answer this question a few times.
 The answer is no. Although they look alike and are marketed a like, they’re two different root vegetables.
 Yams have are cylinder shaped with thicker and darker rough skin and whiter meat.